coinbase/coinbase-exchange-ruby/README.md

 * https://docs.exchange.coinbase.com/#websocket-feed

 We provide a websocket interface in the gem for convenience.
 This is typically used to build a real-time orderbook, although it can also be used for simpler purposes such as tracking the market rate, or tracking when your orders fill.
-Like the asynchronous client, this depends Eventmachine for asycnhronous processing.
+Like the asynchronous client, this depends Eventmachine for asynchronous processing.

 Please consider setting the keepalive flag to true when initializing the websocket.
 This will cause the websocket to proactively refresh the connection whenever it closes.